ssvlabs/ssv/docs/specs/NETWORKING.md

 There are several sync protocols, tha main purpose is to enable operator nodes to sync past decided message or to catch up with round changes.

-In order to participat in some validator's consensus, a peer will first use sync protocols to align on past infromation.
+In order to participate in some validator's consensus, a peer will first use sync protocols to align on past information.

 Sync is done over streams as pubsub is not suitable in this case due to several reasons such as:
 - API nature is request/response, unlike broadcasting in consensus messages